-"§ 143C-157.
+"§ 143D-157.
 Display of certificate of authority.

-No lottery tickets or shares shall be sold by a lottery game retailer unless the retailer conspicuously displays a certificate of authority, signed by the Director, to sell lottery tickets or shares.
+A lottery game retailer shall sell no lottery tickets or shares unless the retailer conspicuously displays a certificate of authority, signed by the Director, to sell lottery tickets or shares.

-"§ 143C-158.
+"§ 143D-158.
 Bonding.